Scalingo/documentation/_posts/internals/buildpacks/2015-01-04-custom-buildpacks.md

 ---
 title: Use a custom buildpack
 modified_at: 2016-01-28 00:00:00
-category: internals
+category: buildpacks
-tags: custom buildpacks build image
+tags: custom buildpacks build image internals
 ---

 If you need to deploy a technology which is not supported by Scalingo,